Chemical Pathology

 Turnaround times

-Samples are sent for analysis at the Bristol Royal Infirmary (BRI) with results expected within 1 week.
+Samples are sent to an external location for analysis with results expected within 1 week.

 Ciclosporin can be ordered as an urgent test if clinically indicated.
 If the laboratory is informed and appropriately-timed samples are received in the laboratory in the morning, results can be obtained by the end of the working day (Monday–Friday).